theoboldalex/theoboldalex.github.io/content/posts/my_next_editor.md

 - I don't need much in terms of functionality
 - Basically zero config
 - Not even using vim motions plugins
+- Still using emacs and neovim outside of work for "fun" code